 Here is Hannah’s story…

 Before transferring to Northeastern, Hannah was an economics and calculus combined major.
-She did not know what human services was or that she could major in it until she visited campus and she met Human Services Program Director Lori Gardinier.
+She did not know what human services was or that she could major in it until she visited campus and met Human Services Program Director Lori Gardinier.
 Hannah gravitated towards human services after hearing Professor Gardinier talk about the experiential learning opportunities available beyond only co-op–such as service-learning, study abroad, and research–and how she could dive right into these experiences.
 She also found that human services fit more with her interests and extracurricular activities, such as the public health and advocacy work with the American Cancer Society’s Relay For Life that her and her family have been involved in since she was five-years old.

 During summer 2015, Hannah participated in Professor Gardinier’s Dialogue of Civilizations study abroad program in Lusaka, Zambia.
 Alongside 20 other Northeastern students she spent about a month in the African nation’s capital city engaged in service-learning activities and studying health and human services.
 Hannah and her peers discussed urban health conditions and youth service problems, and created a drug and alcohol abuse and addiction prevention curriculum for children in urban schools.
 She helped run a day-long health workshop during which she taught young girls about sexual and reproductive health.
 Hannah says that it was the experiences through this study abroad program that shaped her interest in public health and global development.